ajs/tools/docs/_posts/2019-08-15-zen-and-the-art-of-perl-6.md

 To the user of the library it looks like a valid sequence of integers.
-It can be copied around and its values stored, etc. But any attempt to check the contents of a value after the fifth one will result in an exception.
+It can be copied around and its values stored, etc. But any attempt to check the contents of a value after the fourth one will result in an exception.

 That being said, the core concept, here, is that code should deal with exceptional circumstances rather than ignoring them, and I doubt that there